news-on-blockchain/chatbot/README.md

-To create a proper guided README for your repository, I'll draft a template below based on common best practices for Python projects and the assumption that the repository is a chatbot-related project.
-Feel free to modify it based on your specific project details.

----

 # Chatbot

 A Python-based chatbot designed to provide interactive and intelligent conversational experiences for users.
 This project can be customized and extended to suit various use cases.